MAKING SPACE

 Knowledge transfer & legacy

-Embed accessibility into ongoing operations through refresher training, governance, and a documented case study so the work outlasts any single project.
+Embed accessibility into ongoing operations, including the Innovation Council, access to self-serve refresher training, and a documented case study so the work outlasts any single project.

 What success looks like.

-Measurable change across cultural institutions, broadcast, and live events — drawn from real engagements, not benchmarks.
+Measurable change across cultural institutions, experiences, broadcast, and live events, drawn from prior engagements.

 +0 pts